dspace-group/dscom/README.md

 Before submitting a pull request, please note the following points:

 1. **Code Formatting**
     Ensure the code is properly formatted using `dotnet format --verify-no-changes`.

 2. **Unit Tests**
     Run all tests with `dotnet test` and make sure all tests pass successfully.
+    Use `dotnet build` before running the tests to ensure that the project is built correctly and the `dscom.exe` is available.

 3. **Writing Tests**
     We like to have unit tests 😊
     Write your own tests for any new features or bug fixes.

 4. **Verifying the tlb generation**
     To generate a TLB with dscom is the most important feature of this project.